SoulFireMage/Katiya_Starship/content/mathsummaries/Dynamical Systems_ Leverage Map.md

        0
 ```

-**Why this matters:** This is the *generic* way for fixed points to appear/disappear.
+**Importance:** This is the *generic* way for fixed points to appear/disappear.
 One parameter, one fixed point pair created/destroyed.
 The normal form ẋ = ρ + x² is universal—any system near a saddle-node bifurcation can be transformed to this (locally).

 **Physical interpretation:** ρ represents an external "pressure."
 Below threshold, the system has two equilibria (one stable "rest state").
 As pressure increases, the equilibria approach each other, collide, annihilate.
 The system has no equilibrium and "runs away."
 This is a **tipping point**.